Sustainability | SocietySustainable Procurement

 - Concrete Activities of Sustainable Procurement

 As an enterprise with a global range of production sites, the TDK Group stipulates the TDK Purchasing Policy to realize its Purchasing Principles and conducts purchasing activities in accordance with these principles.

-TDK engages in global production with production bases in Japan and other Asian countries, the Americas, and Europe.
-Within the procurement activities that support production, the development of global procurement structures are crucial, and we strive to use those systems to develop products rapidly to remain competitive in the race to be first to market in the electronics industry.
+TDK engages in global production with production bases in Japan, Asia, Europe and the Americas.
+Within the procurement activities that support production, the development of global procurement structures is crucial, and we strive to use those systems to develop products rapidly to remain competitive in the race to be first to market in the electronics industry.

 Production bases engage in local procurement, but in today's society with ubiquitous IT networks, materials procurement activities require close collaboration with suppliers in ways that overcome time and distance.
 In addition, measures to fulfill corporate social responsibilities such as compliance with applicable laws and regulations, observance of social norms, and preservation of the global environment are promoted actively through partnerships between TDK and its suppliers.

 All applicable laws and regulations are followed in purchasing activities.
 Moreover, TDK strives not only to follow the letter of the law, but its spirit as well.

 TDK respects the human dignity of workers who are active in all stages of the supply chain.

 The procurement divisions of the TDK Group implement CSR activities on a continuous basis, while performing evaluations of suppliers at regular intervals using the CSR Check Sheet, to promote understanding of our CSR concept and raise recognition of our initiatives.
 In addition, as part of the common understanding of social issues, we have established the TDK Supplier Code of Conduct.